High-Value Home Additions You Should Consider

 New cabinets will cost a lot of money, but could be a wise investment.
 Before replacing them, consider if you can simply refinish them.
 This will make them look and smell brand new, but you will not incur the expense of ripping down the old ones and installing new ones.

-Anything that adds flair to your kitchen will also increase its perceived value.
+Anything that adds flair to your kitchen will also increase its perceived value and is a home addition you should consider.
 Add a portable island, a series of wine racks or hanging pot holders.
 Things that save space or increase the use of your existing area will make your kitchen more desirable which could equate to a quicker closing for a higher sales price.

 Add a Deck